 OpenClaw + Obsidian is the LLM Wiki pattern that turns your AI agent into a context-aware partner — here's the strategic build.
+This post focuses on the Obsidian side specifically, covering how to structure your knowledge, how OpenClaw queries it, the Karpathy LLM Wiki pattern, and why this beats other memory approaches.

-What An LLM Wiki Is
+What OpenClaw Memory Persistence As An LLM Wiki Is

+The result is a living document that gets smarter every day.
 When AI can query this wiki, your AI agent gets smarter as your wiki grows.

 Why Obsidian Specifically

-Three reasons Obsidian is the right tool.
+Three reasons Obsidian is the right tool for this job.

 1 — Markdown-based